Scalable Bayesian optimization with high-dimensional outputs using randomized prior networks: Methodology

 \subsection{Non-Constrained Single-fidelity Bayesian Optimization}

-Since we are interested in high-dimensional problems, the bootstrapped RPNs are built to map the input $\bm{x}\in\mathcal{X}$ of dimension $d$ to the output $\bm{y}$ of dimension $d_y$.
+In the context of high-dimensional problems, the bootstrapped RPNs are built to map the input $\bm{x}\in\mathcal{X}$ of dimension $d_x$ to the output $\bm{y}$ of dimension $d_y$.
 The output is generally taken as a vector defined by the physical problem considered.
 Therefore, unlike most existing BO approaches, the RPN surrogate model is not used to emulate the objective function directly, but rather a physical quantity $\bm{y}$ that depends on the input $\bm{x}$ via a mapping noted $g(\cdot)$, and on which depends the objective function $f(\cdot)$.
 Therefore, the optimization problem can be written an follows:

 where RPNs are used to approximate the functional $g(\cdot)$ and $f(\cdot)$ is assumed to be known.